(Updated: )

 This is nice and terse but relies on JavaScript hoisting madness and knowing that Jest allows you to mock global.Date.

-Full examples repository at github.com/HugoDF/jest-mock-date-examples.
+Full examples repository at github.com/HugoDF/jest-handbook-examples.

 unsplash-logoBryce Barker